tjmkruger/tjmkruger.github.io/_drafts/moving_from_cooperation_to_collaboration.md

   Collaboration is not the only way, but it is the most direct way to innovation.
 * ####In the present
   Collaboration happens in the present time, it exists while you are doing it.
+  Collaboration via email: During a conversation of work from home days, soho i remember somebody stating that they could collaborate via email.
+  Collaboration tools - Sharepoint, email: If at its core collaboration is in the present.
+Can we really use these tools for collaboration.
+  **Note**: Need to do some research on good collaboration tools.
+Find the dotnetrocks/hanselman episode on these.
+They were talking about full wall projectors and shared whiteboards.
 * #### Bring to the party
   To Collaborate you must know what you and your fellow collaborators bring to the party
 * ####Full of love and enthusiasm